devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

    1. Peer 1 attack on peer 2: Create an attack record for each attack.
    1. Peer 2 attack on peer 1: Create an attack record for each attack.
 1. Combined summary of learnings
+1. Log into the [Pizza Factory](https://pizza-factory.cs329.click) and give your partner a star rating.
+   1. ⭐: Peer did not respond sufficiently to collaborate.
+   1. ⭐⭐: Coordination meeting was scheduled and held.
+   1. ⭐⭐⭐: Peer's website was available for attack.
+   1. ⭐⭐⭐⭐: Peer attacked your website.
+   1. ⭐⭐⭐⭐⭐: Peer made a significant effort to both harden their website and attack yours.

 When you and your peer have completed the report, commit it to the root of your fork of the `jwt-pizza` repository in a directory named `penetrationTests` and a file name `peerTest.md`.